U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Background

-The conventional Softmax loss does not explicitly enforce intra-class compactness or inter-class separability of the learned embeddings.
-To address this limitation, Additive Angular Margin Softmax (AAM-Softmax) \cite{deng2019arcface} enhances discriminative power by introducing an angular margin in the cosine similarity space.

-Specifically, AAM-Softmax removes the bias term and applies $\ell_2$ normalization to both the class weights and speaker embeddings, such that the classification decision depends solely on their cosine similarity.
-An additive angular margin $m$ is then imposed on the target class, yielding the following loss:
+AAM-Softmax removes the bias term and applies $\ell_2$ normalization to both the speaker embeddings and the classifier weights, such that classification depends solely on their cosine similarity.
+An additive angular margin $m$ is imposed on the target class to explicitly encourage intra-class compactness and inter-class separability.
+The resulting loss function is defined as:

-where $\theta_j$ denotes the angle between the normalized embedding and the $j$-th class weight, $s$ is a scaling factor, and $m$ controls the angular margin.
+where $B$ is the number of training samples in a batch, and $y_i$ denotes the ground-truth speaker label of the $i$-th utterance.
+The quantity $\theta_j$ represents the angle between the normalized embedding $\boldsymbol{\phi}_i^\text{s}$ and the $j$-th normalized class weight.
+The scaling factor $s$ controls the magnitude of the logits, while $m$ determines the enforced angular margin for the target class.